Community Choice Energy is a Local Utility

 Also known as Community Choice Aggregation, California state law allows a city or group of cities to establish a not-for-profit electricity provider that takes over two of the three main functions of a monopoly utility like SDG&E. First, the Community Choice provider purchases and generates power for its customers.
 Second, it sets the rates we pay for the electricity that we consume.
 The third function, delivering the power, is what SDG&E would continue to do.
 They would operate and maintain the grid.
 Also, they would continue to send you a monthly bill.
 A portion of the payment you make to SDG&E would be transferred to the new Community Choice provider to pay for the actual power you consume.
 It’s a seamless process.

 Community Choice Energy Really is a Choice

 The Community Choice provider becomes the default electricity provider for all the residents, businesses, and schools in the member cities.
 However, before a Community Choice provider goes operational, electricity customers are given notice and can opt out, choosing to stay with the monopoly utility.
 Or they can opt out later if they don’t like the Community Choice provider for some reason.
 So, you see, this is really a choice, not a new monopoly.

 Community Choice Energy is Succeeding

-There are nine Community Choice electricity providers operating in California, and four more are close to operational (see our Resources page to explore their websites).
+There are sixteen Community Choice electricity providers operating in California, and three more are close to operational (see our Resources page to explore their websites).
 All operational CCEs have better rates and provide a larger percentage of clean power than the alternative for-profit utility.

 More Clean Energy